Paul-Bett/KWS/README.md

 The model training process includes:
 1. Feature extraction (MFCC or mel spectrogram)
+   - Window size: 30ms
+   - Overlap: 25%
+   - Number of MFCCs: 13
+   - Maximum frames: 100
 2. Model training with early stopping
-3. Learning rate reduction on plateau
+   - Batch size: 32
+   - Epochs: 20
+   - Learning rate: 0.001
+   - Optimizer: Adam
+   - Loss: Categorical Cross-entropy
-4. Model evaluation on validation set
+3. Model evaluation on validation set
+   - Validation split: 20% of training data
+   - Test split: 10% of total data
-5. Feature scaling for improved performance
+4. Feature scaling for improved model performance

 Note: While data augmentation (time shifting, noise addition) is a common practice in speech recognition, it was not implemented in this version of the model.
 Future improvements could include:
 - Time shifting for temporal invariance